Adolf Lindenbaum (1904-1941)

 The paper Lindenbaum–Tarski 1934–1935 basically concerns some metamathematical problems about the limitations of means of expressions (expressive power, to use present terminology) in deductive theories.
 The authors claim that all relations between objects (individuals, classes, relations, and so forth) expressible by purely logical means remain invariant under an arbitrary one–one mapping of the “world” (that is, the collection of all individuals) onto itself.
 Moreover, this invariance is logically provable.
 This idea was more fully developed by Tarski in his paper on logical concepts (see Tarski 1986).
 In a sense, the understanding of logical concepts as invariant under all one–one mappings has affinities with the Erlangen Program (Tarski stressed this point) in the foundations of geometry formulated by Felix Klein.
 Lindenbaum and Tarski proved a general theorem justifying the intuitive explanation of understanding logical relations as invariant under one–one mappings.
 The consequences of this approach to logical concepts for philosophy of logic are far–reaching.
 In particular, the Lindenbaum–Tarski definition of logical concepts motivates the theorem that logic does not distinguish any extralogical concept (roughly speaking, what can be proved in logic about an extralogical item, for instance, an individual, can be proved about any other individual).
 Consequently, logical theorems are true in all possible worlds (models).
 Thus, the definition in question naturally leads to seeing logic as invariant with respect to any specific content.

 Lindenbaum’s works that are related to logic and the foundations of mathematics concern set theory and logical calculi, including their metalogical properties.
-This article deals with general set theory in section 3, while sections 4 and 5 are devoted to logical matters (Section 3 skips special topics, including those belonging to other mathematical fields; the borderline between general and special set theory is somehow arbitrary; also some Lindenbaum’s results will be mentioned without entering into formal details.).
+This article deals with general set theory in section 3, while sections 4 and 5 are devoted to logical matters Section 3 skips special topics, including those belonging to other mathematical fields; the borderline between general and special set theory is somehow arbitrary; also some of Lindenbaum’s results are mentioned without entering into formal details.

 Lindenbaum’s results in set theory were achieved in an individual collaboration with other authors, particularly Tarski and Mostowski.
 In the 1920s and 1930s Łukasiewicz conducted a seminar in mathematical logic.
 Its participants were the group of young logicians including, in addition to Lindenbaum and Tarski, Stanisław Jaśkowski, Andrzej Mostowski, Jerzy Słupecki, Bolesław Sobociński and Mordechaj Wajsberg.
 This seminar soon became a factory of new results in mathematical logic.
 Its participants collaboratively worked on problems.
 Lindenbaum’s results about logical calculi, as Łukasiewicz explicitly says, were achieved at this seminar.
 Lindenbaum frequently stated theorems, usually without proofs.
-His most important results were mentioned by others; some of them are to be found in Łukasiewicz–Tarski 1930 (I will refer to it as Ł–T1930).
+His most important results were mentioned by others; some of them are to be found in Łukasiewicz–Tarski 1930 (refered to in this article as Ł–T1930).

 3. Lindenbaum and Set Theory

-In 1926, Lindenbaum and Tarski published the joint paper “Communication sur les recherches de la théorie de ensembles” (Lindenbaum–Tarski 1926; the abbreviation L–T1926 is used in further references).
+In 1926, Lindenbaum and Tarski published the joint paper “Communication sur les Recherches de la Théorie de Ensembles” (Lindenbaum–Tarski 1926; the abbreviation L–T1926 is used in further references).
 This paper is very compact.
-In 30 pages the authors announced many results in set theory and its applications, that were achieved by them within the “last few years”.
+In 30 pages the authors announced many results in set theory and its applications, that were achieved by them within the “last few years.”
 More particularly, theorems and definitions concerned cardinal and ordinal numbers, the relations between them and the theory of one–one mappings.
 The results were stated without proofs.
 The authors noted that proofs and further developments would appear in the subsequent writings.
-(Perhaps the already mentioned monograph Theorie der eindeutigen Abbildungen was intended as a continuation of L–T1926; several related results are contained in Tarski 1949; Lindenbaum is mentioned in the Preface to this book as a person particularly effective in conducting research on cardinal numbers.)
+(Perhaps the already mentioned monograph Theorie der Eindeutigen Abbildungen was intended as a continuation of L–T1926; several related results are contained in Tarski 1949; Lindenbaum is mentioned in the Preface to this book as a person particularly effective in conducting research on cardinal numbers.)
 The spirit of the Polish Mathematical School is evident in this paper.
 The purely mathematical text is interrupted by historical and methodological comments; Polish mathematicians considered (and they still do) such remarks as a very important feature of mathematical prose.
-Due to the role of the axiom of choice (AC) in set theory and its controversial nature, results obtained without use of this axiom are grouped in a section different from the sections containingthe theorems based on AC.
-The paper lists 102 theorems or lemmas about cardinal numbers, 5 theorems or lemmas about properties of one–one mappings, on order types, 16 theorems or lemmas about order types, 4 theorems on the arithmetic of ordinal numbers and 19 theorems or lemmas on point–sets.
-In many cases, the investigations by Lindenbaum and Tarski continue the earlier works and achievements by Cantor, Dedekind, Bernstein, Fraenkel (Fraenkel), Hartogs, Korselt, König, Lebesgue, von Neumann, Russell and Whitehead, Schröder, Zermelo, Banach, Kuratowski, Leśniewski and Sierpiński.
+Due to the role of the axiom of choice (AC) in set theory and its controversial nature, results obtained without use of this axiom are grouped in a section different from the sections containing the theorems based on AC.
+The paper lists 102 theorems or lemmas about cardinal numbers, 5 theorems or lemmas about properties of one–one mappings, 16 theorems or lemmas about order types, 4 theorems on the arithmetic of ordinal numbers, and 19 theorems or lemmas on point–sets.
+In many cases, the investigations by Lindenbaum and Tarski continue the earlier works and achievements by Cantor, Dedekind, Bernstein, Fraenkel, Hartogs, Korselt, König, Lebesgue, von Neumann, Russell and Whitehead, Schröder, Zermelo, Banach, Kuratowski, Leśniewski and Sierpiński.
 In a sense, L–T1926 can serve as a very important historical report on the state of the art in set theory and its foundational problems in the mid–1920s.

 Perhaps the most important result (theorem 94) announced in L–T1926 concerns the generalized continuum hypothesis (GCH) and AC.
 Lindenbaum posed the problem of how AC (one of the main focuses of Polish Mathematical School) is related to Cantor’s hypothesis on alephs (the name of GCH used in L–T1926).
 Theorem 94 states that GCH entails AC.
 This result was proved by Sierpiński in 1947 (see Sierpiński 1965, pp. 43–44, Moore 1982, pp. 215–217 for a brief survey).
 The search for equivalents of AC became one of the Polish mathematical specialties de la maison.
 Lindenbaum (L–T1926, theorem 82(L)) claimed that AC is equivalent to the assertion that for arbitrary cardinal numbers m and n, m ≤* n or n ≤* m (the symbol ≤* expresses the relation between cardinal numbers m and n such that either m = 0 or every set of power n is the sum of m mutually disjoint non–empty sets).
 This theorem was finally proved by Sierpiński in 1949 (see Sierpiński 1965, p.
 435–436).
 L–T1926 also presents the material on the Cantor–Bernstein theorem (CBT; Lindenbaum and Tarski used the label “the Schröder–Bernstein theorem”), which says that for any cardinal numbers m, n, if m n and n m, then m = n (see Hinkis 2013 for a very detailed historical exposition).
 In particular, Lindenbaum proposed some equivalents of CBT also in the terms of order–types of one–one mappings.
 One of the equivalents of CBT is the following proposition: for any order–types α, β, γ, δ, if α = β + γ and γ = α + δ, then α = γ (via one–one mappings: if an well-ordered set X is similar to a segment of an ordered set B, and B is similar to a residue of A, then both sets A and B are similar).
 Another interesting result related to the Bernstein Division Theorem (BDT) says that for any natural number k and any cardinal numbers m, n, if km = kn, then m = n.
 L–T1926 claims that Lindenbaum proved BDT in its full generality and made that without AC.
 Yet there is a slight historical controversy concerning the scope of Bernstein’s original proof (see Hinkis, p.
 139).
 [A ⇔ B]?
 Leaving this question aside, there is no doubt that L–T1926 played an important role in the development of the foundations of set theory.